Elmosoftware/my-recipes-api/design.md

 GET /api/units/{ "$and" : [ { "$or" : [ { "abbrev": "UNIT07" } ] },  { "$or" : [ { "abbrev": "UNIT12" } ] } ] }

 Query param details:
-top: Will be always number or empty
+top: Will be always number or empty.
-skip: Will be always number or empty
+skip: Will be always number or empty.
 pop: Boolean indcating if subdocuments will be populated.
-sort: String with the following format: FieldName1 {asc|desc} [, FieldName2 {asc|desc}]
+sort: String with the list of fields separated by spaces and adding a hyphen as modifier when the sort must be descendig.
-    e.g:
+    Chek this examples:
-        "name"  <- indicates to sort by name ascending, ("asc" is the default value).
+        "FieldName1"  <- indicates to sort by FieldName1 ascending.
-        "name, createdOn desc" <- Sorting by field "name" ascending and then by field "createdOn" descending.
+        "-FieldName2 FieldName3" <- Sorting by field "FieldName2" descending and then by field "FieldName3" ascending.

 -------------------------------------------------------------------------------------------------------------
 Test recipes: